Destination Guide

 Mikumi National Park

-About Mikumi National Park
+Why travel to Mikumi National Park

 Mikumi National Park covers 3,230 square kilometers of the Mkata River floodplain and surrounding mountain ranges in southern Tanzania.
 As part of the greater Selous-Nyerere ecosystem, it offers remarkable wildlife diversity and is Tanzania's most accessible southern park.